sagesteppe/SeedPehnology/README.md

 Considerable effort has been directed towards understanding how climate change affects the phenology of species.
 These studies have shown causal links between a number of climate metrics, and generally, advanced initiation of phenological events, which has resulted in the generation of a variety of theory and spatial data which serve as independent variables.
 However, these observational studies and manipulative experiments have generally been limited to a few dozen species in only one to a couple populations, or when using herbarium sheets from many populations than only a few species.
+Counter intuitively, for the plant species analyzed to date, their responses to warming have been idiosyncratic preventing the generalization of results across, clades, most functional groups, and according the need for continued species specific modelling.
 Hence their findings have seldom been applied to the documentation of phenological traits for species in general.

 A component missing from most of these studies has been the utilization of spatial covariates in the workflows and statistics used to model phenological processes.